zeruhur/loner/en/loner_v3.md

 |   6   |     key    |  income |   use  |  humor | statement | argument |

-### Example: Seeking Help in Desperation
+### 📌 Example: Seeking Help in Desperation

 > **Question:** *"Does Zahra have friends who can help her against the hitman?"*
 > 🎲 **Rolls:** 2-4 (**multiply**) and 3-2 (**motion**) → **Multiply Motion**

 ✅ Interpretation: Zahra **must move quickly** to reach a trusted contact before it's too late.

-> **Final Outcome:** She rushes to **Melina Reade, an underworld hacker** who might provide crucial intel—but getting to her in time won’t be easy!
+> **Final Outcome:** She rushes to **Melina Reade, an underworld hacker** who might provide crucial intel — but getting to her in time won’t be easy!

 ## When the Story Ends

-Every adventure reaches a **natural conclusion**—but how do you know when it's time to wrap things up?
+Every adventure reaches a **natural conclusion** — but how do you know when it's time to wrap things up?

 ### **Signs That Your Story Is Ending**
 ✅ **The Protagonist has achieved (or failed) their goal.**